-Ecuador sits astride the equator.
-Its relatively tiny size belies its staggering geographical diversity, from a battalion of snow-smothered Andean volcanic peaks to luscious Amazon rainforests.
+Ecuador sits astride the Equator, where its relatively tiny size belies its staggering geographical diversity, from a battalion of snow-smothered Andean volcanic peaks to luscious Amazon rainforests.
 The wild Pacific beaches, unjustly neglected, are fringed with exuberant vegetation pulsating with wildlife.
-The Galápagos Islands also form part of Ecuador’s territory.
-Mainland Ecuador is compact and easy to get around.
-Roads are almost invariably scenic and journeys are of a comfortable length.
-Short domestic flights and a recently refurbished railway complete the transport network.
+The Galapagos Islands, which also form part of Ecuador’s territory, are located a couple of hours flight from Ecuador's coast.